 Code Breakdown

-- Then, we declared sheet_name and title1 as string.
-Next, we inserted a string value as title1 and assigned the value of the active worksheet name to sheet_name using the name property.
+- Declare sheet_name and title1 as string.
+Insert a string value as title1 and assign the value of the active worksheet name to sheet_name using the name property.

 - The MsgBox is displayed using the MsgBox function, with the message prompt specified as the value of sheet_name.
-We also specified the Title as variable title1.
+Title is specified as variable title1.

-How to Display Values in VBA MsgBox Through Variable in Excel
+How to Display Values in a VBA MsgBox to show Variables in Excel

-Here, we have a dataset containing the Sales of January and February and Total Sales for these two months are also calculated.
+The dataset contains the Sales of January and February and Total Sales.

-- To do that, insert the following code into your module.
+- Use the following code in the module.

 Sub MsgBox_with_Variable()